 Mirena is an intrauterine device (IUD) device for women seeking a simple method of birth control.
 It consists of a T-shaped plastic frame housing a reservoir containing the contraceptive hormone levonorgestrel.
+However, Mirena has been linked to serious health problems, including:

 - Perforation of the uterus